Farama-Foundation/Gymnasium-Robotics/docs/envs/MaMuJoCo/ma_multiagentswimmer.md

 ## Action Space
-The action spaces is depended on the partitioning the partionioning takes the form: `${Number Of Agents}x${Number Of Segments per Agent}`
+The shape of the action space depends on the partitioning.
+The partitioning has the following form: `${Number Of Agents}x${Number Of Segments per Agent}`

 | Instantiate		| `env = mamujoco_v1.parallel_env("ManySegmentSwimmer", ${Number Of Agents}x${Number Of Segments per Agent})`	|
 |-----------------------|------------------------------------------------------|